orome/crypto-enigma-py/README.rst

 Functionality: package API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The package provides functionality for :ref:`generating a machine configuration <config_creation>`
+The package provides functionality for generating a machine configuration
-from a conventional specification, :ref:`examining the state <config_state>` of a configuration, simulating
+from a conventional specification, examining the state of a configuration, simulating
-the :ref:`operation <config_operation>` of a machine by stepping between states, and
+the operation of a machine by stepping between states, and
-:ref:`encoding messages <config_encoding>`:
+encoding messages:

-Create a machine configuration:
+Create a machine configuration (see the `documentation <http://crypto-enigma.readthedocs.org/en/stable/machine.html#crypto_enigma.machine.EnigmaConfig.config_enigma_from_string>`__ for :code:`config_enigma_from_string`):

 .. parsed-literal::

     >>> from crypto_enigma import *
     >>> cfg = EnigmaConfig.config_enigma_from_string(u'B-I-III-I EMO UX.MO.AY 13.04.11')

-Encode messages:
+Encode messages (see the `documentation <http://crypto-enigma.readthedocs.org/en/stable/machine.html#crypto_enigma.machine.EnigmaConfig.enigma_encoding>`__ for :code:`enigma_encoding`):

 .. parsed-literal::